Super-brawl-team/epsilon/poincare/doc/layout.md

 ### Simple cursor

-The **layout cursor** is always at a given index inside a Rack.
-Index may be equal to `rack->numberOfChildren()` to point to the right of the last child.
+The layout cursor is always at a given index inside a `Rack`, corresponding to the index of the child on the right after the cursor (the cursor is at the left of the child).
+This index may be equal to `rack->numberOfChildren()` to point to the right of the last child.

 #### Example
 In this layout (where `|` is the cursor):